 Co-Founder & Executive Director

-Abiola holds a PhD in Sociology.
-There is a specific frustration that drives him's work: watching rigorous research circulate within academic networks and never reach the institutions that could act on it.
-The 1864 Institute is his attempt to build something that closes that gap from the inside out.
+Abiola trained as a sociologist and earned his PhD, but what drives his work is a frustration: rigorous research circulates in academic networks and never reaches the institutions that could act on it.
+The 1864 Institute is his attempt to close that gap from the inside out.

 Nneka Osadolor